apache/opendal/docs/rfcs/0000-generic-kv-services.md

 }
 ```

-The meta structure contains only an auto-increasing counter `inode_next`, designed to generate inode number.
+The meta-structure contains only an auto-increasing counter `inode_next`, designed to generate an inode number.

 ### Inode

-Keys in the inode scope are designed to store attributes of files, following is the layout of an encoded inode key.
+Keys in the inode scope are designed to store attributes of files.
+Following is the layout of an encoded inode key.

 ```text
 + 1byte +<-----------------------------------+ 8bytes +------------------------------------------->+